lars-t-hansen/swat2/MANUAL.md

 Global ::= "pub"? ("var" | "const") IdAndType "=" ConstExpr ";"
          | "extern" ("var" | "const") IdAndType ";"

+  BUG: Arrays are not nullable, but new-array expressions are not const expression, thus there can be no globals of array type at present, this is a problem.
+This is quasi-workaroundable by creating a global of a nullable struct type that references the array.

+  We really should have the default value of an array type be an empty array of that type, and we should set that up in the start function.

 Function ::= "pub"? "fn" Id "(" Formals ")" ("->" Type)?
 Block
            | "extern" "fn" Id" "(" Formals ")" ("->" Type)? ";"